E. J. Levy

-Ellen J. Levy is an American writer and academic who was an associate professor of English at Colorado State University before retiring from this role.
-Her collection of short stories, Love, In Theory, was published in 2012, and her first novel, The Cape Doctor, in 2021 to positive reviews.
+Ellen J. Levy is an American writer, who was an Associate Professor of English at Colorado State University.
+Her first novel, The Cape Doctor, won a 2022 Colorado Book Award and was named an Editor's Choice by The New York Times.
+Her story collection, "Love, In Theory," won the 2012 Flannery O'Connor Award and the 2014 Great Lakes Colleges Association New Writers Award, and she was editor of the anthology, Tasting Life Twice: Literary Lesbian Fiction by New American Writers, which won a Lambda Literary Award.

 Early life and education

 Levy was born in St. Louis Park, Minnesota.
 She earned a Bachelor of Arts degree from Yale University and a Master of Fine Arts from Ohio State University.

 Career

 As of 2024, she retired from being an associate professor in the English department at Colorado State University, concentrating on fiction and non-fiction creative writing.
 She received tenure in 2014.

 Her work has appeared in The Paris Review, The New York Times, and Salon.
 She was the editor of the anthology, Tasting Life Twice: Literary Lesbian Fiction by New American Writers, which won a Lambda Literary Award.
 She has won a Pushcart Prize.

 Levy's debut story collection, Love, In Theory, won the 2012 Flannery O'Connor Award for Short Fiction, a 2012 Foreword Book of the Year Award (Bronze), and the 2014 Great Lakes Colleges Association's (GLCA) New Writers Award for Fiction.
 A Publishers Weekly review of the book called Levy "a master of his [sic] form".